greg4fun/katacoda-scenarios-1/docker-imagebuild/step1.md

 `docker run -d --name bfest_nginx -p 80:80 bfest_nginx:1.0`{{execute}}

-Test by connecting to host1:80
+Test by connecting to host1:80 - remember to refresh the cache: <kbd>Ctrl</kbd>+<kbd>f5</kbd>

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

+You should see the same output we had before - proving that we are using the modified image.

 We can now safely remove the old container, noble_nginx.